bomonike/bomonike.github.io/anthropic-claude.md

    /batch    # orchestrates large-scale changes across your entire codebase — decomposing work into 5 to 30 independent units, presenting a plan for approval, then spawning one background agent per unit in an isolated git worktree.

    /claude-api  # loads Claude API reference material for your project's language.
 These are like bundled skills but built-in.
-   /compact     # summarize the conversation and replaces the current context with the summary.
+   /compact     # summarize the conversation and replace the current context with that summary.
+Saves space.
    /context     # <a href="#TokenContext">token usage by each system component</a>
    /debug   # Shows config loading details and full context composition.
    /extra-usage